-- Undergraduate degree in psychology, preferably an honours degree in psychology or equivalent, with a high academic standing (normally a minimum of a B+ (GPA3.3) is required.
-In addition, a degree in education with a high academic standing (normally a minimum of a B+ (GPA 3.3) is also preferred and considered necessary in some provinces in order to work in the schools. - 2.
+- 1. Undergraduate degree in psychology, preferably an honours degree in psychology or equivalent.
+In addition, a degree in education is preferred and considered necessary in some provinces in order to work in the schools.
+A high academic standing (normally a minimum of B+ (GPA 3.3)) is expected. - 2.
 Related work/volunteer experience. - 3.
-Three letters of reference attesting to academic and work experiences, and personal characteristics. - 4.
+Three letters of reference attesting to academic and work experiences, and personal characteristics.

 Prior to admission the most promising applicants may be interviewed to evaluate their understanding of and motivation for entry into the field of school psychology.